 The grandson throws another starfish into the water and says, “I made a difference to that one.”

 When facing a global crisis, it can be tempting to bury our heads in the sand.
-It’s easy to believe that we as individuals cannot possibly make a difference in positively influencing these massive global issues, but as this starfish fable reminds us, every step in the right direction makes a difference – in influencing your family and friends, your community, local businesses – people take notice and everyone becomes more conscious.
-Slowly, this spirals into a real movement with real policy changes – even if it doesn’t feel like earth-shattering change at that moment in time, it plays a very critical role.
+It’s easy to believe that we as individuals cannot possibly make a difference in positively influencing global issues, but as this starfish fable reminds us, every step in the right direction makes a difference – in influencing your family and friends, your community, local businesses – people take notice and everyone becomes more conscious.
+Slowly, this spirals into a real movement with real policy changes – even if it doesn’t feel like an earth-shattering change at that moment in time, it plays a very critical role.
 With that in mind, here’s what you can do to reduce consumption of plastic water bottles starting today:

 1. Stop purchasing plastic water bottles